Sushanth – A Journey from Laughter to Love Part 3

 Me: (blushing)

-Finally, the bell rang.
-So quickly, Raghu and I ran to the bus stand, waiting—hoping.
+When the bell rang, Raghu and I ran to the bus stand, waiting—hoping.
 But this evening was not in my hands.
+I didn’t see her.

 I went home, disappointed.
 Even my family sensed something unusual.